Horse trainer found guilty in child sex abuse case

 Rose's defence to most of the remaining 50 charges she faced was that she was compelled to participate under duress by her former partner Andrew Alan Williams.

-Williams (54) pleaded guilty to 56 charges at the start of the trial last month.
+54-year-old Williams pleaded guilty to 56 charges at the start of the trial last month.

 Those charges relate to seven victims and include eight of rape, along with a raft of charges for sexually violating young girls, indecently assaulting children under 12, making objectionable publications, possessing objectionable material and inducing young persons to commit indecent acts.